redhat-openstack/website/source/uncategorized/instack-faq.html.md

         systemctl disable lvm2-lvmetad.socket
         systemctl stop lvm2-lvmetad

-## Are there any example rc files for overcloud deployment?
+## Are there any example rc files for Overcloud deployment?

 *   The following are example rc files to source before deploying the overcloud.
     Example rc file for deploying the overcloud on a virtual machine setup: